eveporcello/graphql/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/17/GraphQL_Logo.svg/1024px-GraphQL_Logo.svg.png" width="200" alt="graphql logo"/>
 </p>

-Thanks for being part of the GraphQL meetup in NYC!
+Thanks for being part of the GraphQL meetup!
 Here are some resources that you can use to continue your work with GraphQL.

 ## Useful Links